lucasrocha96/lucasrocha96/DiáriodeEstudos.md

 - Aula 01 - Introdução a sistema de Redes.

 - Aula 02 - Arquiteturas de Redes - Modelo em camadas.
+- Aula 03 - Introdução a Comunicação de Dados.